Mohammad Elayan

 Papers Accepted at TRBAM 2026

-Two of our papers have been accepted for presentation at the 2026 TRB Annual Meeting in Washington, D.C:
+Two of our papers have been accepted for presentation at the 2026 TRB Annual Meeting:

-• A Unified Framework for Consensus-Aware AV Behavior: Trade-offs Across Traffic Contexts (first author)
+• A Unified Framework for Consensus-Aware AV Behavior (first author)

-• Multi-Stage Clustering of Daily Human Activities: Patterns and Socio-Demographic Insights (co-author)
+• Multi-Stage Clustering of Daily Human Activities (co-author)

 Get in Touch